Transportation in New York (state)

 Transportation in New York is made up of some of the most extensive and one of the oldest transportation infrastructures in the country.
-Engineering difficulties because of the terrain of New York State and the unique issues of New York City brought on by urban crowding have had to be overcome since the state was young.
+Engineering difficulties because of the terrain of the State of New York and the unique issues of New York City brought on by urban crowding have had to be overcome since the state was young.
 Population expansion of the state generally followed the path of the early waterways, first the Hudson River and then the Erie Canal.
 Today, railroad lines and the New York State Thruway follow the same general route.

 History

-Transportation was used early on to support industry and commerce in New York State.
+Transportation was used early on to support industry and commerce in the State of New York.
 The Boston Post Road, between what then the relatively small City of New York and Boston, began as a path to deliver the post using post riders (the first ride to lay out the Upper Post Road starting January 22, 1673), and developed into a wagon, or stage road in later colonial times.
 During the 19th century, pieces of the road were taken over and improved by turnpike companies.
 In the 1910s and 1920s, the Lower Post Road alignment (and realignments made to the route) was a National Auto Trail known as the Boston Post Road.
 Large sections of the various routes are still given the name Boston Post Road, much of it is now U.S. Route 1.

 By the American Revolutionary War, the colonial Province of New York was still small and relatively sparsely populated.
 In the 1790 United States Census, the state had a population of 340,120, placing it behind Virginia (747,610), Pennsylvania (434,373), Massachusetts (378,787).
 The state grew rapidly after this as New York City grew to become the country's shipping epicenter.
 On October 24, 1825, the Erie Canal opened and over the next century would make boom towns out of the Upstate cities of Buffalo, Rochester, Syracuse, Rome, Utica and Schenectady.
 Use of the canal would only decline after 1950.
-Cities in New York State would frequently show up as amongst the largest in the United States during the 19th, and into the early 20th century.
+Cities in the State of New York would frequently show up as amongst the largest in the United States during the 19th, and into the early 20th century.

 The other major contribution to New York's transportation system was its extensive railroad network.
 The New York Central Water Level Route was advertised as the world's first four-track railroad, and connected New York City, Buffalo, and the cities in between.

 Canals

-Early transportation in New York State was primarily by rivers and canals.
+Early transportation in the State of New York was primarily by rivers and canals.
 Today, the canals are primarily used for recreation.